ganeshsetty/CarND-Advanced-Lane-Lines/writeup.md

 **1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image**

-The camera calibration and distortion correction code is contained in the undistort_camera.ipynb file.
+  The camera calibration and distortion correction code is contained in the **"undistort_camera.ipynb"** file.

 Pre-requisite to do camera calibration: It requires calibration images which are already provided as /camera_cal/calibration*.jpg.
 The images were taken by camera keeping chessboard on flat surface and take from different angle, distance etc., .
 The computational code for camera calibration is divided as 2 steps.